jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 * New 'Partner' plugins - ipushpull, OpenFin, Glue42 and Finsemble
 * Support for Master / Detail grids
 * Framework Wrapper improvements
-* A new asynchrononus static constructor
+* A new asynchronous static constructor
 * All Schedule-related state consolidated into one object
 * Other minor state changes and new CSS Variables
+* Reduced package size - due to replaceing large libraries and tree-shaking others

 ## Support for ag-Grid Version 23